pharaox/carnalitas_x/README.md

 As in Carnalitas, slaves can be freed by their owners via the *Free Slave* interaction.
 In return the owner may ask for gold, conversion, renouncing of claims, a favor, or nothing.
 Prisoners who are someone else's slaves can be "liberated" instead via the new *Liberate Slave* interaction.

 In this mod it is also possible to demand ransom for a slave from another ruler who is their relative, as well as offer ransom for a slave who is your relative, via the new *Demand Ransom for Slave* and *Offer Ransom for Slave* interactions.
-The player (but not the AI) is also able to offer ransom for slaves of their own faith, even if they are not relatives.
+Characters with the [*Liberator* attitude](#slavery-attitudes) are also able to offer ransom for slaves of their own faith, even if they are not relatives.

 When deciding to initiate freeing, liberating, demanding ransom, or offering ransom for slaves, the AI is driven by considerations similar to the ones listed under [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).
 In addition, factors such as AI compassion, greed, and their opinion of the slave also play a role.

 Note that the cost of freeing, liberating, or ransoming a slave is not their slave price, but their usual [ransom cost](https://ck3.paradoxwikis.com/Court#Ransom_cost).

 If you enslaved a prisoner instead of ransoming them, you may not be able to sell them to a relative since relatives get additional negative modifiers to their willingness to buy, and this may also be [forbidden by slavery doctrines](#impact-of-slavery-doctrines), but you would still be able to demand ransom from one of their relatives.
 Similarly, if someone enslaved one of your relatives, you may not be able to buy them, but you would still be able to offer ransom to their owner.

+#### Convenience Interactions for the Player

+Starting with version 0.13.0, this mod introduces convenience interactions also for demanding and offering ransom for slaves, similar to the ones for buying and selling slaves:

+* *Offer Ransom for Slaves*: Offer ransom for a slave by choosing from a list of all slaves whom you can ransom and whose owners are willing to accept your offer.
+If there are no such slaves, the list will be empty.
+* *Demand Ransom for Slaves*: Demand ransom for one of your slaves by choosing from a list of those of your slaves whom other rulers are able and willing to ransom.
+If there are no such slaves, the list will be empty.

 ### Gifting Slaves